-Adjusting the Zoom, Focus and Keystone
+Adjusting the Focus and Keystone

+- 1. Use the Image-zoom control (on the projector only) to resize the projected image and screen size (2).

+- DX881ST/DW882ST Series

+- DX813/DW814 Series

-- 1. Use the Image-zoom control (on the projector only) to resize the projected image and screen size (2). - 2.
-Use the Image-focus control (on the projector only) to sharpen the projected image (A). - 3.
-Use the KEYSTONE buttons (on the projector or the remote control) to correct image-trapezoid (wider top or bottom) effect.
+- 2. Use the Image-focus control (on the projector only) to sharpen the projected image (A). - 3.
+Use the KEYSTONE buttons the remote control to correct image-trapezoid (wider top or bottom) effect.